 But leave a person alone long enough with a set of subjects that are interesting and fascinating at the same time, and soon, you will come up with all kinds of theories.
 These theories are debated more intensely than in other fields, because objective data is less prevalent than in those that are more quantified.
 Much is left open to various interpretations and they are often times, hotly contested and debated.

-political spectrum.
+One widely accepted model developed to helped explain political ideology is the political spectrum.
 Clicking on the link will better explain it, if you do not understand just how many different models have been developed, over the years.
 While trying to explain pretty much the same things, each has its own set of attributes and faults, or better yet, its pluses and minuses.
 Thus, the debate can be endless, with good agruments, both for and against the use of said models.

 But the thing to note here is, since this is difficult to quantify, some method has to be used to qualify Poli-Sci as a valid discipline.
 And this is a simple way of doing it, if you do not get too deep into the technicalities that are so subjective to begin with.

-pH scale we all learned in chemistry.
+Now look at the pH scale we all learned in chemistry.
 0= strong acid, 14=strong base, and 7=pure water, which is perfectly balanced.
 Note: Pure water does not occur naturally unless it is distilled.

 Now, take this model and apply it to the political spectrum, and there you have the Political pH scale.
 0=anarchistic left wing militants, 14=anarchistic right wing militants, and 7=perfect centrist, which is probably not an attainable value, in reality.
 I would say it exists only in theory.